 Start with scripture.
 Explain it.
 Apply it to real life.

-The presumption is that those hearing the Word ostensibly believe that it carries some authority and that the truths can be applied to their lives.
+The presumption in this case is that those hearing the Word believe that it carries some authority and that the truths can be applied to their lives.

 Preaching to the Less-Than-Churched